INN/deploy-tools/README.md

 Fabric will download the release .zip file from Github and extract its contents to the project root.

 The `gitignore` file included in the examples directory is a good starter for WordPress projects destined for deployment to WPEngine.
 It will help keep your project repo tidy by ignoring all WordPress core files that are unnecessary for deployment.
-Smply rename it to `.gitignore` to use it.
+Simply rename it to `.gitignore` to use it.